 1984: Greg Louganis

 In 1984, Olympic diver Greg Louganis made a big splash at the Summer Olympics in Los Angeles.
-He won "by the biggest ever margin in the history of the event and became the first diver since 1928 to win double gold," according to the Olympics website.
+He won the springboard event "by the biggest ever margin" and "became the first diver since 1928 to win double gold," according to the Olympics website.

 1985: Chevy Chase

 Throughout the '80s, Chevy Chase starred in many memorable movies, showcasing his comedy skills and winning over audiences.
-In 1985 specifically, he had fans laughing their heads off with films like Fletch and National Lampoon's European Vacation.
+In 1985 specifically, he had fans rolling in the aisles with Fletch and National Lampoon's European Vacation.

 1986: Tom Cruise

 In 1987, legendary performer Prince released his album Sign 'o' The Times.
-In a review of the album, Spin's Bart Bull wrote at the time that it "sound[ed] so strong, rock[ed] so hard, [swung] so free."
-In the years since its release, the album has ranked among the best albums ever, time and time again.
+In a review of the album, Spin's Bart Bull wrote that it "sound[ed] so strong, rock[ed] so hard, [swung] so free."
+It's still regarded as one of the best albums ever made.

 1988: Bruce Willis